Build an Extremely Powerful DIY Pipe Clamp: Simple Welding Project for a Strong Home Tool

 Step 2: Install the guide tubes for the sliding jaw

-2. Position them centered on the frame.
+2. Position the guide tubes centered on the frame.

 Step 3: Build the screw-driven tightening section

-1. Prepare nuts for the threaded rod.
+1. Prepare nuts that match the threaded rod.

 2. Attach the movable jaw to the guide tubes so it can travel smoothly.